Code-Institute-Submissions/milestone-project-127/README.md

     Bugs:
     Codes were duplicated in some instances to cater for small devices.
     It was difficult dealing with the auto margins applied by the browsers.
+    Hover effect in the menu for small device is not working in google chrome.

 # Deployment